-Open to nominated teams of four cadets from any school eligible to shoot in the Ashburton, and to overseas cadet teams.
+Open to nominated teams of four cadets from any CCF eligible to shoot in the Ashburton, and to overseas cadet teams.

-List D.
+Prizes List D

 To be shot concurrently with the Cadet Gallery Rifle Match (GRSB).

 To be awarded to the team whose members' scores on the nomination tickets make up the highest aggregate.